Complex Regional Pain Syndrome Factsheet (for Schools)

 - need assistive equipment for writing

-- need special seating arrangements to decrease pain
+- need special seating arrangements or to move around if they have discomfort

 - need to use a heating pad

-- need to visit the school nurse for medications during pain flare-ups
+- need to visit the school nurse for medicines during pain flare-ups

 - need additional time to move between classes if their mobility is impaired